drfurtado/ctbf/content/registration/registration.md

 - Visual/Audio Image Release Form (optional)

 For any questions or more information, please contact [Travis Watkins at Shabnam Islam, M.S].(https://ctbf.netlify.app/people/)

+[^1]: Completed concomitantly with the Participant Data Form.